-Maersk brings all major IT systems back online after cyber attack
+Maersk brings major IT systems back online after cyber attack

-COPENHAGEN Danish shipping giant A.P.
-Moller-Maersk said it has restored its major applications, as it brings its IT systems back online after being hit by a major cyber attack last week.
+COPENHAGEN (Reuters) - Danish shipping giant A.P.
+Moller-Maersk (MAERSKb.CO) said it had restored its major applications, as it brings its IT systems back online after being hit by a major cyber attack last week.

 "Today we can finally reopen our key applications," Maersk said in a statement on Monday.